mesosphere/marathon/docs/docs/ports.md

     ],
 ```

 The `port` field is mandatory.
-The `protocol`, `name` and `labels` fields are optional.
+The `protocol`, `name`, and `labels` fields are optional.
 A port definition in which only
 the `port` field is set is equivalent to an element of the `ports` array.

-Note that only the `ports` array and the `portDefinitions` array should not be specified together, unless all their
+Note that only the `ports` array and the `portDefinitions` array should not be specified together unless all their
 elements are equivalent.

 #### Referencing Ports